felnne/ansible-php5/README.md

 Develop:

-Installs and configures PHP 5
+Installs and configures PHP 5 and selected extensions

 **Part of the BAS Ansible Role Collection (BARC)**